bbenchoff/bbenchoff.github.io/pages/SXM2PCIe.md

 ## The Temperature Sensor

-Apart from the can controller circuitry on the back of the card, there is one other small piece of active electronics on this card: a temperature sensor right behind the PCIe Meg-Array connector.
+Apart from the fan controller circuitry on the back of the card, there is one other small piece of active electronics on this card: a temperature sensor right behind the PCIe Meg-Array connector.

 ![The Temperature Sensor Chip](/images/TempSensorChip.jpg)
 ![Schematic of the Temperature Sensor](/images/TempSensorSch.png)